glaspe/sidecoin/README.md

 ### Scarycoin

-Scarycoin with all the opcodes turned on.
+Bitcoin with all the opcodes turned on.

 A good time is sure to be had by all.